 Reacting to events

-Interactivity is what takes your toddle project from a static website to a full-scale dynamic web app.
-The click of a button, a modified attribute, or the response of an API should cause some kind of feedback to the user.
+Interactivity is what transforms your toddle project from a static website to a full-scale dynamic web app.
+The click of a button, a modified attribute, or an API response should give the user feedback.

 You will learn how responding to application or user events is the only way cause side effects and update the state of your components.